 One thing that stands out about Conga is its contract analytics.
 Users can see how contracts move through the system, spot delays, and optimize contract performance using built-in reports.

 ContractSafe is a contract management platform created for simplicity.
-It’s for businesses that don’t need a full-blown legal system but still want a secure and organized way to handle business documents.
+It’s a suitable fit for businesses that don’t need a full-blown legal system but still want a secure and organized way to handle business documents.

 If your team mainly needs to store, search, and track contracts without diving deep into complex contract creation or workflows, ContractSafe delivers just that.

 It focuses on clean contract storage, smart search, and ease of use.
 The platform doesn’t overload users with features they won’t use.
-Instead, it’s about giving teams quick access to contract data and tools that reduce risk without a steep learning curve.
+Instead, it’s about giving teams quick access to contract data and tools that reduce risk, minus the steep learning curve.

 Juro is a contract management platform designed for companies that deal with high contract volumes and want to simplify the process from start to finish.
 Legal and business teams can collaborate in a shared workspace to avoid bouncing between tools.